abhijeetk/af-binder/docs/afb-binding-writing.md

 # Overview of the bindings

-The ***binder*** serves files through HTTP protocol and offers to developers the capability to offer application API methods through HTTP or WebSocket protocol.
+The ***binder*** serves files through HTTP protocol and offers developers the capability to offer application API methods through HTTP or
+WebSocket protocol.

 The ***bindings*** are used to add **API** to ***binders***.
 This part describes how to write a ***binding*** for ***binder*** or in other words how to add a new **API** to the system.

-Excepting this summary, this section target developers.
+This section target developers.

 This section shortly explain how to write a binding using the C programming language.

 It is convenient to install the ***binder*** on the desktop used for writing the binding.
-It allows easy debug and test.
+It allows for easy debug and test.

 ## Nature of a binding